P5vc/bot-block/README.md

 validUUIDs = []
 ```

 > Note: You will need to install `Pillow` in order for BotBlock to work.
 If you wish to use the encryption feature, then `cryptography` will be required.
-These dependencies can be installed via the following command: `pip3 install Pillow cryptography bcrypt`.
+These dependencies can be installed via the following command: `pip3 install Pillow cryptography`.

 ## Examples